Zinier raises $90M to automate field service management – TechCrunch

 Zinier, a startup that is bringing automation to the field service management realm, announced today that it has raised $90 million in fresh funding as it looks to tackle new categories and court more clients.

-The San Francisco-based startup said its $90 million Series C financing round was led by ICONIQ Capital and saw participation from Tiger Global Management, and existing investors Accel, Founders Fund, Qualcomm Ventures, Nokia-backed NGP Capital, and France-based Newfund Capital.
+The San Francisco-based startup said its $90 million Series C financing round was led by ICONIQ Capital, and saw participation from Tiger Global Management and existing investors Accel, Founders Fund, Qualcomm Ventures, Nokia-backed NGP Capital and France-based Newfund Capital.

-The new financing round pushed the five year-old startup’s total raise to $120 million, and valued it above $500 million, one of its investors told TechCrunch.
+The new financing round pushed the five-year-old startup’s total raise to $120 million, and valued it above $500 million, one of its investors told TechCrunch.
 Zinier co-founder and chief executive Arka Dhar declined to comment on the valuation.

 Zinier is helping the electricity and telecom industries automate their field services, a job that has typically innovated slowly and relied on legacy systems and manual processes, Dhar told TechCrunch in an interview.